jackforgothispassword/ai-school-tech-writer/README.md

 # AI for Developer Productivity: Technical Writer Agent

 ## Overview
 In this project, we developed a **Technical Writer Agent** to enhance developer productivity.
 The core functionality of our agent leverages Retrieval-Augmented Generation (RAG) to dynamically update and refine technical documentation.
 This innovative approach not only streamlines the documentation process but also ensures that it remains accurate, up-to-date, and contextually relevant.
+Recently, we have upgraded our AI model to **GPT-4 Turbo** to enhance the efficiency and quality of generated content, ensuring our system stays at the cutting edge of technology.

 ## Now It's Your Turn!
 Embrace your creativity and personalize this project to craft a solution that uniquely addresses the challenges and inefficiencies you face in your own environment.
 After seeing what our Technical Writer Agent can do, it’s time for you to take the reins.
 Use the foundation we’ve built and apply it to a challenge you face in your own professional or personal environment.
 Here’s how you can get started: